ay-lab/dcHiC/README.md

 #### For detailed information on all of these methods, please see <a href = "https://www.dropbox.com/s/dpw2fcyx88un7y4/dcHiC%20Poster%20ISMB%20PPT%20FINAL.pdf?dl=0"> this poster </a> for specifics.

-### Hierarchal Multiple Factor Analysis
+### Multiple Factor Analysis

-Multiple Factor Analysis is a variant of PCA (the traditional way to identify compartments) that normalizes biases between a cohort of datasets. dcHiC uses a hierarchal form of MFA that allows for comparison of any number of groups (in a two-tiered hierarchy) and datasets.
+Multiple Factor Analysis is a variant of PCA (the traditional way to identify compartments) that normalizes biases between a cohort of datasets. dcHiC uses MFA for comparison of any number of groups (in a two-tiered hierarchy) and datasets.

 ### Differential Calling